 AAMG, headquartered at Gleneagles Hospital in Singapore, has three main operating segments which are the liver, radiation oncology and healthcare project management and consultancy segments.

 AALC, which operates the liver segment which operates under its wholly-owned subsidiary, offers a one-stop seamless and comprehensive treatment for patients with liver and hepatobiliary diseases.
 With a team of highly trained specialists, state-of-the-art facilities and equipment, we provide optimal care and treatment for adults and children.

 AARO, established in March 2015, offers radiation oncology clinical, consultancy and management services and is spearheaded by Dr Daniel Tan Yat Harn.
 Based in Singapore, AARO will drive expansion into the growing radiotherapy and oncology segment in the overseas market, at a time where there is a shortage of modern radiotherapy treatment centres.

 For the clinical segments, AAMG undertakes highly complex specialist medical procedures, but also manages the full patient experience from marketing / patient education, medical concierge, billing, and hospital interaction.
-AAMG treats over 8,000 patients a year, 90% of whom are international patients from South-east Asia, South Asia, Indochina, the Middle East and North Asia.
+AAMG patients includes whom are international patients from South-east Asia, South Asia, Indochina, the Middle East and North Asia.

 AAMG’s growth strategies include:

 1) Organic growth of its Singapore operations – through the recruitment of more specialists.
 Currently, there is a growing demand for services liver diseases and cancer from the South-east Asia, Indochina and the Middle East regions.